prysmaticlabs/documentation/docs/install/windows.md

 ## Installing the beacon chain and validator

 The easiest way to install the beacon chain and validator is by running the `prysm.bat` script found in the main directory of the [Prysm repository](https://github.com/prysmaticlabs/prysm).
 This script will download and start up the latest release of Prysm binaries compatible with the host system.

-> **NOTICE:** It is recommended to open up port 13000 on your local router to improve connectivity and receive more peers from the network.
-To do so, navigate to `192.168.0.1` in your browser and login if required.
-Follow along with the interface to modify your routers firewall settings.
-When this task is completed, append the parameter`--p2p-host-ip=$(curl -s ident.me)` to your selected beacon startup command presented in this section to use the newly opened port.

 ### Running the Prysm startup script